Deaod/VoteSys/Docs/ui.md

 Double-clicking votes for the map and preset combination.
 Alternatively, you can vote for a map/preset combination by selecting a map in the list and pressing the "Vote" button.

+The "Random" button will place your vote for a map randomly selected from the list you're currently viewing.

 ### Map Screenshot Preview

 After hovering over a map in the map list for half a second, a window showing the screenshot of the map will appear.